gloewing/sMTL/sMTL_paper_code/README.md

 1) Contains the .pdf files of Figures 1 and 3 in the main text.
 These files are produced by the code in "~/Rcode/Intro Support Figure1 Demo.R"

 ## Rcode
-1) "sparseFn_iht_test_MT.R" contains R code to tune MTL models.
+1) "sparseFn_iht_test_MT.R" contains R code to tune MTL models
 2) "Intro Support Figure1 Demo.R" simulates data, runs sparse MTL functions (called from Julia) and plots the results in Figures 1 and 3.
-Running this code requires specifying in the R code the following that are specific to your computer:
+Running this code requires specifying in the R code the following paths that are computer-specific:
-juliaPath: the path name to Julia binary on your computer --To find the binary location, open Julia and enter the command: "Base.julia_cmd()[1]"
+juliaPath: the path name to Julia binary on your computer --To find the binary location, open Julia and enter the command: >> Base.julia_cmd()[1]

 ## Julia_code
-1) Contains the Julia files called by R code.
+1) Contains the Julia files called by R code